Mpho0712/Malema-portfolio/README.md

 ##  About Me

-I'm Malema Mpho Given — a web developer and graphic designer from KuGompo City, Eastern Cape.
+I'm Malema Mpho Given...a web developer and graphic designer from KuGompo City, Eastern Cape.

 I specialize in building clean, high-performing websites and creating bold brand identities.

-As the founder of DripYard, I understand what it takes to build a brand from the ground up — from code to creativity, every detail matters.
+As the founder of DripYard, I understand what it takes to build a brand from the ground up...from code to creativity, every detail matters.

 My approach combines technical precision with creative vision.
-I don't just build websites — I build experiences that connect with people.
+I don't just build websites...I build experiences that connect with people.

 ---